5 ways to revamp your bedroom for a better night's sleep

 4. Stay cool

-Roll your eyes all you like – there’s a lot to be said for feng shui, and the impact a room’s layout can have on your mood.
+So bear with us on this one…there's a lot to be said for feng shui, and the impact a room’s layout can have on your mood.

 Whether you believe in it or not, there’s no harm in trying a feng shui-approved layout and seeing how it helps.
 The ancient Chinese guidelines state that your bed should be in a “commanding position” diagonally from the door, but not in line with the door.
 Having a bedside table either side of the bed can bring a sense of balance (and extra storage space), and have the bed against a strong wall for “support”.